 Homeless children (McKinney-Vento Homeless Assistance Act)

 Marietta City Schools also allows students in grades K-12, who reside outside the district, to attend our school system.
 To qualify, interested parents must complete both a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement and be approved.
 The application must include the student’s most recent school record, including:

 - Academic grades and test scores

 Completed Non-resident enrollment applications with all required documents, should be submitted to the school principal.
 Acceptance as a non-resident tuition student is valid for one school-year only.
 Applicants must complete a Non-Resident Student Enrollment Application and an MCS Enrollment Agreement each school year.
 The superintendent approves all applicants based on the stated criteria and available space in school programs.
-Questions regarding non-resident student enrollment may be directed to the school principal or the Associate Superintendent.
+Questions regarding non-resident student enrollment may be directed to the school principal or the Deputy Superintendent.

 Non-Resident Tuition Schedule: